-In this work, we focus on the aspects of secure collaborative development of cloud applications' deployment models.
-The contribution of this paper is a method for modeling and enforcement of security requirements in deployment models which combines the ideas of sticky policies [7], policy-based cryptography [8], and Cryptographic Access Control (CAC) [9].
-We describe how security requirements aimed at data protection in modeled cloud applications can be expressed using dedicated security policy types and analyze which parts of deployment models need to support the attachment of security policies.
-As a next step, we elaborate on how modeled security requirements can be enforced in a peer-to-peer exchange of deployment models.
-To validate our concepts, we apply them to an existing OA-SIS standard called Topology and Orchestration Specification for Cloud Applications (TOSCA) [10], [11], which specifies an extensible, provider-agnostic cloud modeling language [12].
-As a proof of concept, we describe the prototypical implementation of the presented concepts in OpenTOSCA [13], an opensource ecosystem for modeling and execution of TOSCA-compliant deployment models.
-The resulting prototype used in the context of the proposed decentralized model exchange serves as a means to model the discussed security requirements and enforce them along the model's exchange path.
-Finally, we discuss the limitations of our approach and describe possible improvements.
+In our previous work [1], we introduced a method for modeling and enforcement of security requirements in deployment models that combines the ideas of sticky policies [9], policy-based cryptography [10], and Cryptographic Access Control (CAC) [11].
+In this paper, we build upon our previous work and discuss in more details, how security requirements aimed at data protection in modeled cloud applications can be expressed using security policies and which parts of deployment models need to support the attachment of security policies.
+Focusing more on the practical aspects, we provide a stepwise demonstration of how the introduced approach can be applied to a collaborative and standardized process of deployment model development.
+To have a uniform way of deployment modeling, we use the existing OASIS standard, Topology and Orchestration Specification for Cloud Applications (TOSCA) [12], [13], which specifies an extensible, provider-agnostic cloud modeling language [14].
+To validate our concepts, we implement them in OpenTOSCA [15], an opensource ecosystem that allows modeling and execution of TOSCA-compliant deployment models.
+Moreover, we include a detailed description of the system architecture and elaborate on the process of security requirements enforcement during import and export of deployment models using our prototype.
 The remainder of this paper is structured as follows.
-We describe the fundamentals underlying this work in Section II and discuss a motivational scenario in Section III.
+As in our previous work [1], we first describe the fundamentals underlying this work in Section II and discuss a motivational scenario in Section III.
 In Section IV, we present concepts for modeling and enforcement of security requirements in collaborative deployment models development.
-In Section V, we apply the concepts to a TOSCA-based deployment modeling process.
+In Section V, we apply the concepts to a TOSCA-based deployment modeling process and provide a demonstration of a TOSCA-based collaborative development scenario using the example collaboration described in the motivational scenario.
 The details about the prototypical implementation in OpenTOSCA are discussed in Section VI.
-In Section VII, we describe related work and Section VIII summarizes this paper and outlines future research directions.
+In addition, we discuss the system's architecture and describe the specifics of import and export processes of deployment models.
+Finally, in Section VII, we describe related work and conclude this paper in Section VIII.